Keegan-McCullough/BlackJack/README.md

-This code creates a blackjack table with just a single players versus the dealer using ideal betting strategy.
-The goal of the code is to test the best betting pattern with the best parameters to improve the odds of taking the casinos money.
+This code uses ideal betting strategy to create a blackjack table with just a single player versus the dealer.
+The goal of the code is to test the best betting pattern with the best parameters to improve the odds of taking the casino's money.